bartdebever/GD7/Portfolio/content/post/guard-ai/index.md

 In the end of the day, people play video games for fun and satisfaction.
 That last point is where guard AI should help out.
-It should be satisfying for a person to pass the guards in question.
+It should be satisfying for a player to pass the guards in question.
 Basically saying, a heated situation should not resolve itself automatically.

 In my personal experience and opinion, having an automatic failure when the player gets detected is a bad experience.
-For it to be done well, the checkpoints within the level should be indicated well and be frequent enough based on for example difficulty.
+For it to be done well, the checkpoints within the level should be indicated well and be frequent enough based on, for example, difficulty.

 A bad example of this is *The Legend of Zelda: Breath of the Wild* and *Metal Gear Rising: Revengance*.

 ![BotW stealth section](attachments/botwstealth.jpeg)

-While I both love these titles, the stealth sections are a pain.
+While I love both of these titles, the stealth sections are a pain.
-The player is basically forced to do these sections in one go within a game that does not have stealth as its core mechanic.
-Meaning if you do not understand the guard, you will have a bad experience and feel frustrated.
+The player is forced to do these sections in one go within a game that does not have stealth as its core mechanic.
+Meaning if you do not understand the guard, you might have a bad experience and feel frustrated.

 Another game that implements stealth as a gimmick is *Astral Chain*.
 This is (at the time of writing) the latest spectical fighter released by Platinum Games.
 (For reference, these are the same develop as *Metal Gear Rising*).
 In this game there is a stealth section that last for about 10-15 minutes.
-It is no that well made as at this point it could be difficult to control your character in a stealthy way, crouch is the same was as sprint, to summon your helper you press the attack button.
+At this point it could be difficult to control your character in a stealthy way, crouch is the same was as sprint, to summon your helper you press the attack button.
 Yet this stealth experience is redeemed by the checkpoint system.
 With every minor step that you continue, there is a checkpoint.